kartoza/bims-website/docs/src/administrator/biodiversity-data/manage-admin-tables.md

 ![Layer draw](<img/Layer group-3.png>)

 ## BIMS: Location context filter group orders

+This can also be managed in the Layer upload, Styling and Spatial filter> Add Spatial filter section of BIMS.

 Here you can manage the spatial layers shown in the side panel and dashboards, as well as the display and filter orders.
 The side panel dashboard is visible on the right hand side of the map.
 The detailed dashboard is visible once the user has clicked on the dashboard for a specific biodiversity module.